nmdickso/Phys490FinalProject/README.md

 The mass of the pendulum is denoted by *m*, the spring constant by *k*, and the damping factor by *b*.
 Only *k* and *b* are relevant here, as *m* can simply be absorbed into them.
 The authors of the paper created the SciNet structure with three latent neurons.

 The network is given position timeseries data of a damped pendulum, as the training observations.
-The question posed to the network is: “Where would the pendulum be at time *t*, outside the observation timeseries?”
+The question posed to the network is: “Where would the pendulum be at time *t*?”

-As can be seen in the position-time graph below, the network performs quite well, with a root mean squared accuracy of less than 2%.
+As can be seen in the position-time graph below, the network performs quite well for the authors, with a root mean squared accuracy of less than 2%.

 ![pendulum](https://github.com/nmdickso/Phys490FinalProject/blob/veronica/images/pendulum.JPG)